How are documents received?

 How long will it take?

-The time spent at an IDignity Client Services Event is typically several hours.
 The time it takes to obtain all of the appropriate documentation required by the state of Florida to receive an ID/license may take several weeks or even months.
-The process may require you to attend multiple Client Service Events or Client Care Days, and it does not always work.
+The process may require you to attend multiple Identification Service Days and it does not always work.
 The length of time will depend on the number of documents we have to obtain as well as the source.
 A document that must come from California will take longer than one needed from Alabama.
 To reduce the time necessary to obtain documents, please bring as many of the required documents that you have and any others that may assist in proving your identity.

 What should I bring?